OutSystems/AzureARMTemplates/README.md

 **Notes:**

-- To use this template, you will need a working OutSystems environment already deployed and a virtual network with network connectivity to the existing environment and to the database.
+- For this template, you will need an existing OutSystems environment and a virtual network with network connectivity to the environment and to the database.
 - The template requires the same parameters as the single environment template plus the controller hostname/IP and the environment private key.

 ### 4. Frontend Server in a Virtual Machine Scale Set